rvatsavai/rvatsavai.github.io/_research/systems-gis.md

   <li>WebGIS: I made several original and novel contributions to the advancement of WebGIS through the UMN-MapServer.
     UMN-MapServer was at the forefront of WebGIS development in the early 2000 and to-date still one of the more popular WebGIS in the world (more than 50,000 registered users).
-In particular, I (i) demonstrated the first load-balancing client server architecture based on the tradeoffs between computation and communication; costs and (ii) developed the first online geo-processing capabilities in the MapServer.
+In particular, I (i) demonstrated the first load-balancing client server architecture based on the tradeoffs between computation and communication costs; and (ii) developed the first online geo-processing (OLGP) capabilities in the MapServer.
 UMN-MapServer is a trendsetter: many of the innovations in MapServer predate OGC standards, and the leading Free and Open Source Software for Geospatial (https://wiki.osgeo.org/wiki/FOSS4G) has its roots in GRASS and MapServer communities.
 In addition to the strong worldwide user base, MapServer research was published in leading conferences.